-- Who is an American Indian? - In general, what are some unique aspects of American Indian identity that differ from non-Indigenous Americans? - How has the imagery in American film and television negatively influenced how American Indian people should look and act?
+- Who is an American Indian? - How did changing US federal Indian policy impact the identification of American Indians? - In general, what are some unique aspects of American Indian identity that differ from non-Indigenous Americans? - Why might a tribe not want to use blood quantum for determining membership?
+Explain. - How has the imagery in American film and television negatively influenced how American Indian people should look and act?

-Students will be able to...
+Students will be able to ...

-analyze and discuss tribal membership requirements.

-- apply understandings to document various tribal enrollment criteria and processes. - analyze how false American Indian imagery has influenced how "mainstream" America believes American Indian people should look and behave.
+- analyze and discuss tribal membership requirements. - Explain how US federal Indian policy and the Dawes Act has impacted tribal membership. - apply understandings to document various tribal enrollment criteria and processes. - analyze how false American Indian imagery has influenced how "mainstream" America believes American Indian people should look and behave.